Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems

 \subsection{Channel Estimation in the Presence of Noise}

 The proposed scheme in the previous subsection perfectly estimates the channel parameters for the ideal case when there is no noise at the receiver.
+However, that case is only for intuition purposes since noise is always unavoidable in practice.
 In the presence of noise at the receiver, the estimated values in (\ref{alpha_hat1}) and (\ref{alpha_hat2}) have errors.
 In this section, we utilize the estimation scheme introduced in Sec. \ref{passive estimation} to propose an iterative algorithm to decrease the channel estimation error due to the noise.